-The Turia case represents a paradigm of the problem of the impact on human uses of water contaminated by DCF, considering that water obtained after osmotic treatment, then used as "drinkable" water, contained yet a concentration of 18 ng L-1 of this pharmaceutical.
+The Turia case represents an excellent example for the impact on human uses of water contaminated by DCF, considering that water obtained after osmotic treatment, then used as "drinkable" water, still had a concentration of 18 ng $\rm L^{-1}$ of this pharmaceutical.
+Concentrations of painkillers and hormones recorded in the aquatic environment during the last decade (2003-2013) are given in Table 1.

-As for estrogens, concentrations of of 1-500 ng L-1 have been recorded in untreated municipal wastewater, with the distribution of concentrations generally following the pattern E1 > E2 > E3 > EE2 (Racz and Goel 2009).
-Interestingly, concentrations of 1-500 ng L-1 have also been reviewed by the same authors in the effluents of wastewater treatment facilities, indicating that elimination of these endocrine substances is insufficient in many if not all treatment systems.
+As for estrogens, concentrations of 1-500 ng L^{-1} have been recorded in untreated municipal wastewater, with the distribution of concentrations generally following the pattern E1>E2>E3>EE2 (Racz and Goel 2009).
+Interestingly, concentrations of 1-500 ng L^{-1} have also been reviewed by the same authors in the effluents of wastewater treatment facilities, indicating that elimination of these endocrine substances is insufficient in many if not all treatment systems.